ac8g19/icemodelling/README.md

     watertracker.py - This is the python script used for tracking the internal waters in the hollow centre of the apoferritin molecule.
 MDAnalysis required

-    Energy_Time.ipynb - Thiis jupyter notebook reads in a text file of total energies and writes the plot
+    Energy_Time.ipynb - This jupyter notebook reads in a text file of total energies and writes the plot

     Density_Time.ipynb - This jupyter notebook reads in a text file of system volumes, converts to density, and writes the plot